 Also, during the Beauty and the Beast promotional tour, Emma Watson wore a pair of trainers made by the sustainable French shoe brand ‘Good Guys Don’t Wear Leather’.

 ‘Good Guys Don’t Wear Leather’ is a popular brand that creates vegan shoes in a fair trade environment, using only eco-friendly and sustainable materials.

-As expected, Emma’s choice was another subtle form of protest against animal cruelty in fashion.
+As expected, Emma’s choice was another subtle protest against animal cruelty in fashion.

 Emma Watson’s Instagram – 2017

 In 2017, Emma Watson opened a new Instagram account dedicated to sustainable fashion labels called @the_press_tour.

 The account’s specific purpose is to showcase her outfits and share her ethical wardrobe with the world.

-Thanks to her new Instagram page, Emma has been able to grant further visibility to ethical brands and designers worldwide.
+Thanks to her new Instagram page, Emma has granted further visibility to ethical brands and designers worldwide.

 Some worth mentioning here are Stella McCartney, Simon Miller, Ronald van der Kemp, Lilian von Trapp, Vrai & Oro, and Gabriela Hearst.

-These designers use innovative, sustainable, and quality materials such as regenerated cashmere, organic silk, recycled fabrics, organic cotton, and forest-friendly fabrics.
+These designers use innovative, sustainable, quality materials such as regenerated cashmere, organic silk, recycled fabrics, organic cotton, and forest-friendly fabrics.

 According to a Vogue interview with Emma Watson, finding the pre-market journey of the fashion garments she chooses is critical.

 “I am often asked not what I am wearing but who because in fashion, the idea behind the clothes – the label, the designer, the collection – have more meaning than the garment itself”

 “However, there’s a bigger story to be told about the conditions in which our clothes are made.
 It’s also about the resources used and the impact it has on communities”

 Good On You – 2019

 According to Good On You, among all participating celebrities, Emma Watson is the organization’s “Number One Supporter”.